VaishnavRathod/Web-Scraping-IMDB/README.md

 The Extracted data is further store in the structured format like .csv file and can be used for further analysis and exploration.

-The script also includes the *progress bar with time elasped* which will help to know how much data has been extracted into structured format.
+The script also includes the *progress bar with time elapsed* which will help to know how much data has been extracted into structured format.

 # What is IMDB?
 IMDb (an acronym for Internet Movie Database)[2] is an online database of information related to films, television series, podcasts, home videos, video games, and streaming content online – including cast, production crew and personal biographies, plot summaries, trivia, ratings, and fan and critical reviews.
 IMDb began as a fan-operated movie database on the Usenet group "rec.arts.movies" in 1990, and moved to the Web in 1993.
 Since 1998, it has been owned and operated by IMDb.com, Inc., a subsidiary of Amazon.